Dead EndAugust 27, 1937

 An aging hood is about to go back to prison.
 Hoping to escape his fate, he supplies information on stolen guns to the feds, while simultaneously supplying arms to his bank robbing chums.

 A former prisoner of war, Frank Enley is hailed as a hero in his California town.
-However, Frank actually aided his Nazi captors, and he closely guards this secret.
-Frank's shameful past comes back to visit him when fellow survivor Joe Parkson emerges, intent on making the turncoat pay for his betrayal.
-As Joe closes in on Frank, the traitor goes into hiding, abandoning his wife, Edith, who has no clue about her husband's wartime transgressions.
+However, Frank has a shameful secret that comes back to haunt him when fellow survivor Joe Parkson emerges, intent on making Frank pay for his past deeds.

 This Land Is MineMay 7, 1943